 First and foremost you must be sure that the toys and activities that you give your dog will not harm him in any way.
 Below are some ideas for safe enrichment.

-Children’s wading pools are a great way for dogs to cool off in warm weather or they can provide digging pits when filled with sand.
+Shell/clam wading pools are a great way for dogs to cool off in warm weather.

 Make sure the dog can get in and out of the pool.
 You can float toys or pieces of vegetable like carrot in the pool as an added attraction.
 Make sure the pool and water is kept clean and free of debris.